Search

 find . -type f -iname "*.ape" -exec sh -c 'ffmpeg -i "${1}" "${1%.*}.flac"' _ {} \;

-In this way you can convert between any format that ffmpeg can handle, for exaple convert all FLAC files to MP3:
+This approach can be used to convert between any format supported by ffmpeg, for exaple convert all FLAC files to MP3:

 find . -type f -iname "*.flac" -exec sh -c 'ffmpeg -i "${1}" "${1%.*}.mp3"' _ {} \;